ltriant/sidegate/README.md

 # What does it do?

-1. Serves a directory, and any child directories below it, over HTTP
+1. Serves a directory and everything below it over HTTP
 2. Files can be downloaded from any of the served directories
 3. Files can be uploaded into any of the served directories

 # Why?

-On several occasions friends of mine have wanted to share large files with me, or vice versa, but we have run into the following issues:
+On several occasions my friends and I have wanted to share large files with each other, but we have run into any of the following issues:

 1. My MacBook only has USB-C ports, so I can't get the files via a USB flash drive, or external hard drive, unless one of us has an adapter or hub (which we don't), because the U in USB clearly doesn't actually mean universal
 2. The friend's computer isn't also a Mac, so we can't use AirDrop
-3. The files can be uploaded to a cloud file hosting provider, and then downloaded, but this seems wasteful of bandwidth when we're on the same local network and sitting a few feet from each other
+3. The files can be uploaded to a cloud file hosting provider, and then downloaded, but this seems wasteful of bandwidth when we're connected to the same local network and sitting a few feet from each other
-4. The friend's laptop can't run a simple fileserver (like Python's SimpleHTTPServer), because they don't have enough privileges
+4. The friend's laptop can't run a simple fileserver (like Python's SimpleHTTPServer), because perhaps they don't have enough privileges

 All of this is a ridiculous and unfortunate reality, so I wrote this dirt-simple program that I can run on my laptop, and then any of my friends with a web browser can either upload files to or download files from my laptop, without us needing to work around some kind of proprietary tech.